 fine.
 It was just that the video quality was really poor.
 After I installed an access point 2 feet

 from the CAM, RSSI is now great, but the video quality from the Cam remains unchanged.

-Ring HIDES the video quality setting!
+Ring HIDES a video quality setting from end users!
 Long story short, with good wifi, I complained

 to Ring tech support that their video bitrate (less than 1Mbps) "is not high enough to support 1080p".
 The Ring tech's answer